issanym/Random-CPP-stuff/README.md

 # Random-CPP-stuff
-just some random c++ stuff I did for practice/fun
+just some random c++ stuff I did for practice